aferal/aferal/README.md

 Asian Philosophy (Hagakure, Philosophers of the Warring States, Art of War, Dao etc.)
  & currently working professionally in network troubleshooting
 - 💞️ I’m looking to collaborate on -
-Anything you think you can teach me
+Anything you think you can teach me!
-I am working on the cloud resume challenge
+I am working on the cloud resume challenge.
-I figured out instances on AWS, need more guidance on that
+I figured out instances on AWS, need more guidance on that..

 - 📫 How to reach me : Discord  - Feral#5944